Digithought/Sparstogram/readme.md

 * Utilizes B+Trees for maintaining centroids and their associated losses, facilitating efficient scaling and automatic balancing.
 * The variance within each centroid is also maintained to facilitate more accurate loss estimates
 * Persisting the centroids ordered by their losses allows merging of centroids without scanning
+* Persisted markers allows for determination of quantiles without scanning

 ## Installation